Homotopy Hubbard Trees for post-singularly finite exponential maps: Introduction

 Hubbard Trees are a convenient tool to read off dynamical properties of the map under consideration (an example is given below).
-Also, abstract Hubbard Trees provide a way to define the notion of core entropy (introduced by Thurston \cite{ThurstonCoreEntropy} for post-critically finite polynomials) for post-singularly finite parameters and study properties of the core entropy function on the parameter space.
+Also, abstract Hubbard Trees provide a way to define the notion of core entropy (introduced by Thurston \cite{ThurstonCoreEntropy} for post-critically finite polynomials) for post-singularly finite parameters and to study properties of the core entropy function on the parameter space.
 This has been done for quadratic polynomials in \cite{DS} and independently in \cite{TiozzoCoreEntropyQuadratic}.
-While entropy of transcendental mappings is always infinite \cite{TranscendentalEntropy}, core entropy of post-singularly finite exponential mappings is always finite (and non-constant).
+While entropy of transcendental mappings is always infinite \cite{TranscendentalEntropy}, core entropy of post-singularly finite exponential mappings is always bounded by $\log{2}$ \cite{Ha}.
 This provides relevant information to the dynamics, in a similar sense that entropy of degree $d$ polynomials always equals $\log{d}$, while core entropy allows to distinguish different polynomial dynamical systems.

-We want to point out that the construction of Hubbard Trees in this paper is quite explicit.
-Given the external address of a dynamic ray landing at the singular value, we show how to construct the abstract Hubbard Tree of the corresponding map algorithmically.
+We want to point out that the construction of Homotopy Hubbard Trees in this paper is quite explicit.
+Given the external address of a dynamic ray landing at the singular value, we show how to construct the abstract exponential Hubbard Tree of the corresponding map algorithmically.

-Post-singularly finite exponential maps have been classified previously in terms of the external addresses of the dynamic rays landing at the singular value in \cite{LSV}.
-Compared to this previous classification, our result has the advantage that it establishes a bijection between the class of maps and the instances of the combinatorial model: while several addresses might correspond to the same exponential map, every abstract exponential Hubbard Tree is realized by one and only one exponential map.
-Also, some dynamical properties of the map are obtained more easily from the Hubbard Tree than from an external address.
-For example, the Hubbard Tree contains information about all periodic branch points of the Julia set, while it is computationally intensive to determine them from the external address.
+Post-singularly finite exponential maps have already been classified in \cite{LSV} in terms of the external addresses of the dynamic rays landing at the singular value.
+Compared to this previous classification, our result has the advantage that it establishes a bijection between the class of maps and the instances of the combinatorial model: while several addresses might correspond to the same exponential map, there is a natural bijection between abstract exponential Hubbard Trees and post-singularly finite exponential maps.
+Also, some dynamical properties of the map are obtained more easily from the abstract Hubbard Tree than from an external address.
+For example, the abstract Hubbard Tree contains information about all periodic branch points of the Julia set, while it is computationally intensive to determine them from the external address.